Jacque Nyenhuis PhD RD LDN

 Dissertation: Political Ideology, Beliefs and Values as a Framework for Analysis of School Nutrition Preferences

-MS Nutrition, Louisiana State University, Baton Rouge LA
+MS Food and Nutrition, Louisiana State University, Baton Rouge LA

 Exercise Physiology – Minor